jbebe/fo4anomaly/README.md

 	**[DONE]** add a blast pit under the anomaly
 	[DOESNT WORK] change to 3rd person when killing the player
 	[DOESNT WORK] switch to ragdoll when player is sucked in
+	FXBitsDebrisLeaves01 for effect instead of the white thingy
 2. **[DONE]** move proximity sound script to player
 	give the script an input array of all the anomalies
 	calculate the closest one to the player